Oleg Orlov: Sentence, prison time and international exchange

 (also Carnegie Endowment for International Peace commented on charges against Orlov naming them "a fantastical formulation that has no basis in law").

 On 1 August 2024, Oleg Orlov was released in a prisoner exchange between Russia, Belarus and five NATO countries.

+Life in exile (2024–present)

+After his release, in 2025 Orlov travelled to Ukraine with Kharkiv Human Rights Protection Group and Memorial to document Russian war crimes.

+In 2026, Orlov was selected to be a participant in the PACE Platform for Dialogue with Russian Democratic Forces.
+The platform met in Strasbourg for its first session in January 2026.